ruepp-jenkins/docker-internxt-cli/README.md

+# Archived

+I decided to archive this project.
+If you want to use webdav in a docker container please switch to the official docker images.

 # General

 During 2025 there was an incident when InternXT changed already bought StackSocial plans and removed the CLI.
 Details: [INCIDENT.md](INCIDENT.md)